Rainforest Alliance certification

 The Rainforest Alliance is a non-profit, tax-exempt organization based in New York.
 Its mission is to conserve biodiversity by promoting sustainability in agriculture, foresty, tourism and other businesses.
 The Rainforest Alliance certifies coffee, as well as other products and services, when it is produced under certain standards.

 In general, Rainforest Alliance standards are intended to protect the environment and the rights of workers.
-The basic guidelines are called the Sustainable Agriculture Standard and additional specific rules apply to coffee producers.
 Certified coffee carries the seal shown here.